artemis-yl/artemis-yl.github.io/index.md

 ---

 # Hi, I'm Artemis
-I am currently a 2nd-year computer science student at Toronto Metropolitan University.
+I am currently a 3rd-year computer science student at Toronto Metropolitan University.
 This is my 2nd-degree, my 1st was in mechanical engineering at University of Toronto.
 I still love CAD work and product design, so with this additional background I hope to go into mechatronics and machine design.

 I have experience in robotics, process engineering, and solid mechanics, and have gained skills in testing/troubleshooting and in various fabrication methods.

 **I am currently looking for a day job where I can work with an dynamic team and be part of a company that values its employees and the impact they have on its success.**

 ### Note: I am currently updating my portfolio website!
-In some ways, my LinkedIn is more up to date so please take a look there.
-You can also contact me there to ask me questions.

-**More specifically, I am seeking a position** while I continue my studies.
-Ideally I will be able to use my skills in CAD and prototyping, but I would also love a position where I can use my growing coding and electronic skills.
+Last updated August of 2025.
+I will be changing Jekyll themes and giving this portfolio a refresh as I take CCPS530 - Intro to Web Development.

 [comment]: # ( s a mechanical/mechatronics/process engineer or designer, though I can also transition into quality, programming and consulting.
 I will accept contract and part-time positions, and am also willing to relocate, travel for work, and to work both remotely and on-site. )